 For questions related to ordering or licensing, please email firstname.lastname@example.org, or contact the TUG office.

 For technical support, please use the email@example.com mailing list.
 It is a public list and you are welcome to join the mailing list or search its public archives.
 We cannot guarantee support, but we'll do our best.

 The Lucida fonts are offered only on condition of your acceptance of the Lucida end-user license for named individuals, or the Lucida site license for use throughout an organization.
 The fonts are not redistributable, freely or otherwise.
 To discuss an OEM license, please email us.

 Primary thanks to Charles Bigelow and Kris Holmes for generously allowing TUG to offer this to the community—and especially for designing this remarkable typeface in the first place.
-They have provided some notes on the Lucida font family for your typographical pleasure, and a lengthy interview of Charles Bigelow was conducted by Yue Wang in 2013.
+They have provided some notes on the Lucida font family, and a vastly expanded essay in 2014 on How and Why We Designed Lucida for your typographical pleasure.
+An extensive interview of Charles Bigelow was conducted by Yue Wang in 2013.

 Other individuals who helped prepare the different releases are acknowledged on the corresponding pages; thanks to all.